 He created the technique that allows winemakers to produce a successful white wine from red grapes.
 This, say winemakers, was a major step toward the development of modern champagne.

-At our event The Bubbles Festival, which we held a couple of times in Melbourne last year (dates and locations for the next festival will be released soon), I was surprised to discover that there were many people who did not realise that red grapes were used in making champagne.
+At our event The Bubbles Festival, which we held a couple of times in Melbourne last year (dates for 2020 now released), I was surprised to discover that there were many people who did not realise that red grapes were used in making champagne.
 Although we hear the names of the grapes in the blends, it doesn’t always register, and our eyes deceive us when we are surely drinking a white wine!

 The method is using red grapes with gentle pressing that separates the juice without spending time on the skins.
 Think about the last time you peeled a red grape (or if you are lucky had someone peel it for you) the fruit inside is not red, the red colour comes from the skins.
 After harvest the grapes are pressed several times and different juices or cuvees are obtained at these different stages of pressing.
 In champagne, only the first (as a prestige cuvee) pressing is used and this is the same for most sparkling wines, although sometimes the second pressings can be used.
 There are several pressings of the same grapes, other pressings after that may be used for table wines and fortified wines or liqueurs.